Rebel1898/NoLinks/README.md

 # ![No Links icon](https://raw.githubusercontent.com/Rebel1898/NoLinks/master/icons/readerModeGrayWhite-32%20-%20copia.png) NoLinks!

 > This add-on adds a button to the toolbar.
-Clicking on it activates the Reader View even if the icon in the address bar is not present.
+Clicking on it removes any kind of web interaction elements, specially disabling links behaviour and appearence; facilitating a cleaner and more focus read of a website.
+It may be optionally bind to Firefox reader view to enhance readability even more.

 ## Description